Villanova-AI/villanova_developers/docs/villanova10/docs/create/blueprint-features.md

 ### Authentication

-- If a widget requires authentication, the component is wrapped in `KeycloakContext.Provider` and the Keycloak object is fetched from the `window.entando.keycloak` variable.
+- If a widget requires authentication, the component is wrapped in `KeycloakContext.Provider` and the Keycloak object is fetched from the `window.Villanova.keycloak` variable.
-- Entando allows Keycloak to be replaced with another authentication provider as needed.
+- Villanova allows Keycloak to be replaced with another authentication provider as needed.
     ``` js
     ReactDOM.render(
       <KeycloakContext.Provider value={this.keycloak}>